Marys Mayhem FAQs

 In essence, feel free to ride as fast or as slow as you like, it’s your ride to enjoy.

-• The 2025 cost for the event (regardless of course distance) is $209.
-There is an early bird offer that reduces your entry to $169.
+The cost for the event (regardless of course distance) is:

 Family and group discounts are available.